federicopirola/LUME-DBN/README.md

    At regular intervals, missing values are resampled from their full conditional distributions, which are Gaussian under the model assumptions.
 Each update accounts simultaneously for a variable’s own regression and its influence on child nodes, ensuring consistency across the network.
 <img src="https://github.com/federicopirola/LUME-DBN/blob/main/images/missing%20values%20update.png" alt="Missing Update" width="1000"/>

+<h1>Code Overview</h1>

+The `code` folder contains all the functions and scripts used for Bayesian Linear Regression (BLR), Dynamic Bayesian Networks (DBNs), and Non-Homogeneous DBNs (NH-DBNs) analysis, learning, simulation, and visualization.
+It is organized into the following subfolders:

+## distributions
+Contains functions for:
+- Sampling and computing densities of classic distributions, including Gaussian, Inverse Gamma, Poisson, Negative Binomial, and Geometric.
+- Sampling parameters and missing values from the Full Conditional Distribution.
+- Computing conditional likelihoods, prior probabilities, and marginal likelihoods.

+## learning
+Contains functions and scripts for:
+- Metropolis-Hastings structural moves.
+- Collapsed Gibbs sampling for parameter moves.
+- Gibbs sampling for missing values imputation.
+- Learning single Bayesian Linear Regression models, Dynamic Bayesian Networks (DBNs) with complete data, and the LUME-DBN algorithm for learning DBNs from incomplete data.
+- Extensions for learning non-homogeneous DBNs in the case of complete data.

+## random_generation
+Contains functions for:
+- Randomly generating Bayesian Linear Regression parameters.
+- Randomly generating DBN and NH-DBN structures and parameters.
+- Generating datasets from BLRs and DBNs.
+- Creating random incomplete datasets from complete data.

+## plots
+Contains functions for:
+- Visualizing BLR, DBN, and NH-DBN models.
+- Plotting posterior sample distributions.
+- Generating missing value credible intervals.
+- Performing convergence diagnostics and visualizations.

+## utils
+Contains additional utility functions frequently used across simulations, learning, and plotting scripts.

 📧 Federico Pirola: [f.pirola17@campus.unimib.it](mailto:f.pirola17@campus.unimib.it)